How to Start a Yoga Studio

 - Customer service.
 You’ll need to be able to build rapport with your customers so that you retain them as customers and gain repeat business and referrals.

-Costs to Start a Yoga Studio
+Checklist for Starting a Yoga Studio

 Step 1: Write your Business Plan